 - Doesn’t matter – as long as you inhale and exhale for an equal count.

 If I want to see long-lasting results from meditation techniques what should I do?

 To get started meditating it is critical that you make a commitment.
 Meditation is not going to work if you do it once.
 I mean, you will get value if you do it once but to create new beliefs that support your ambitions, it takes practice.

 Think of how long you’ve been “thinking” and “behaving” the way you do now.
 You have mastered your current way of thinking and behaving, so it’s going to take some consistency and practice to change what you already know.
-Guided meditation is a perfect way to help you change your thinking and behavior, and consistent mindfulness meditation practice has been proven to yield incredible benefits such as:
+Guided meditation for beginners is a perfect way to help you change your thinking and behavior, and consistent mindfulness meditation practice has been proven to yield incredible benefits such as:

 1. Increased Focus & Concentration

 2. Decreased Anxiety, Stress, Worry